Discworld: Comics

 The Colour of Magic, The Light Fantastic, Mort, Guards!
 Guards!, and Small Gods have been adapted into graphic novels.
-Adaptations of Thief of Time, The Wee Free Men, and Monstrous Regiment have been announced but not yet released.
+Adaptations of Thief of Time (originally to be published on 2nd April 2026, but now expected in September 2027), The Wee Free Men (expected Spring 2027), and Monstrous Regiment (originally due in Autumn 2026) have been announced but not yet released.

 Film and television

 Due in part to the complexity of the novels, Discworld has been difficult to adapt to film – Pratchett was fond of an anecdote of a producer attempting to pitch an adaptation of Mort in the early 1990s but was told to "lose the Death angle" by US backers.

 Cosgrove Hall series (1996–1997)

 Cosgrove Hall produced several animated adaptations for Channel 4 from 1996 to 1997.
 All three star Christopher Lee as Death.
 These were made available on DVD and VHS in the US from Acorn Media.